 Some people choose clear ceramic braces as an alternative to traditional metal braces.
 However, before you decide on ceramic braces you should consider these important factors.
-Our BC and Alberta dentists list the pros and cons of clear, ceramic braces for teens.
+Our BC dentists list the pros and cons of clear, ceramic braces for teens.

 What’s the difference between ceramic braces, metal braces, and clear aligners?